Flyingfish812/p2myth/docs/Ship/Banshee.md

 > It fits the name of the Banshee very well: it looks calm, but it hides murderous intent.

+> A female spirit in Irish folklore who heralds the death of a family member, usually by screaming, wailing, shrieking, or keening.

 <img src="/ships/ship_89.png" style={{zoom:1}}/>

 ## Basic Info